Are you replacing your roof and curious about the types of shingles available?

 The price per square includes tearing off the old roof, replacing the underlayment, and installing the new shingles.
 Other roofing materials like flashing and roof ridge vents are priced per linear foot, not per square like your roof shingles.

 Asphalt shingles are by far the most common type in the United States.
 Many homeowners are converting their homes to architectural shingles because they offer curb appeal, durability, and affordability.
 You are most likely familiar with traditional three-tab shingles, which are builder-grade shingles.
-In order to figure out which shingle is best for your home, be sure to ask a local roofing contractor in your area.
+To determine which shingles are best for your home, ask a local roofing contractor.